freddycoder/PostmanStatusCode/analysis/readme.md

 | 460         |                                      |                                  | ❌                             |
 ...

-When there is not support for Postman mock server, code 200 is returned instead.
+When there is no support for Postman mock server, code 200 is returned instead.